Itsmoezurrehman/GovAgent-IQ-5DAIICG/README.md

 # GovAgent-IQ

 An agentic GDPR (General Data Protection Regulation) compliance reviewer.
-Upload a company privacy or data-protection policy and get back a graded compliance report.
-Findings are tied to specific GDPR articles, each with a risk level, a justification and even the evidence it was based on.
+Upload a company privacy or data-protection policy document and get back a graded compliance report.
+Findings are tied to specific GDPR articles, each with a risk level, justification and even the evidence it was based on.

 It is built for the Agents for Business track of the 5-Day AI Agents Intensive (Google | Kaggle) course using Google's Agent Development Kit (ADK) 2.0 and Gemini 2.5 Flash.